skoriche/Climate-REF4CMIP/docs/getting_started.md

 The REF is designed to be run in a variety of environments, including local execution, cloud-based execution, and execution on HPC systems.
 The REF can be run as a standalone application, as a set of services, or as a set of docker containers.

-After installing the REF, you can start using the REF via the CLI tool:
+After [installation](./installation.md), you can start using the REF via the CLI tool:

 ```bash
 $ uv run ref